 The two men squabbled back and forth.
 There was no need for their argument.
 They argued more than a married couple did.
 Sometimes, Zia imagined what it would be like if Clay and Brody got married.
 That thought alone sent her body into the deepest pit of fear.

 “Guys, please.
 It’s getting colder at this point.” she feigned a yawn.
 “I’m tired.”

 Tossing a few more words to one another, Clay and Brody at long last loaded the dead wolf at the back of the truck before they all left the place.

 This had been her life—hunting and killing.
 The existence of supernatural species that her father, Joshua, had shown to her.
 He was not kidding when he disclosed to her about it, and she was five years of age around then.
 Zia still recalled the first occasion when she operated a weapon.
 Glock 21.
 She was seven when she held it.
-Obviously, with her small hands, the weapon was heavy.
-Yet, that didn’t prevent her from guiding it toward the practice target with Joshua was watching her.
-When she shot the noteworthy score on the target, he grinned, looking pleased.
+Obviously, with her small hands, the weapon weighed tons.
+Yet, that didn’t prevent her from pointing it toward the practice target with Joshua was watching her.
+When she shot the highest score on the target, he grinned, looking pleased.
 From that point forward, he acquainted her with a broad range of weapons until the point she was sixteen when she got her first kill.

 A kill on a genuine and alive target.
 A wild wolf.
 Around then, Zia didn’t know how to differentiate a werewolf with a wild wolf.
 In her eyes, both wild wolf and a werewolf had an uncanny resemblance.
-Joshua revealed to her that her aim was the wild wolf meandering around an abandoned bungalow by the river.
+Joshua revealed to her that her target was the wild wolf wandering around an abandoned bungalow by the river.
 It was snowing vigorously that night.
 They hid underneath a snow tarp as she glanced through the scope.
-Her aim was too huge for a wild wolf.
+Her target was too huge for a wild wolf.

 “It’s just an animal, kiddo,” Joshua whispered.
 “Nothing else.”